The Definitive Guide To Google Patents Search

 You could be an entrepreneur or an inventor.
 You or your team may have come up with something great.
 You see the potential in your invention to earn you millions!
 So you visit a local patent attorney with your invention for consultation.

 The attorney suggests you get a patentability search conducted and shares the amount of money on average a patentability search will require.
 Being an entrepreneur or inventor, you are looking to cut cost.
 Also, you have heard that in some cases finding a prior art uses to be easy if a search is done right.

-Thus, no matter whether you want to save money or want to make a go or no-go decision with an invention, knowledge of conducting a prior art search on free patent database always come handy.
+No matter whether you want to save money or want to make a go or no-go decision with an invention, knowledge of conducting a prior art search on free patent databases always come handy.